A larger Dr. Hoofland’s German Bitters spotted in the Hayfield

 “the happy result of intelligent research, coupled with the extensive practice of Dr. Christoph Wilhelm Hueflin of Gena, Germany.”

-Jan Ratushny had this larger Dr. Hoofland’s German Bitters at the Heckler Hayfield event this past weekend in Woodstock Valley, Connecticut.
-This is a common bottle as I have two of the smaller examples (see below).
+Jan Ratushny had this large Dr. Hoofland’s Celebrated German Bitters at the Heckler hayfield event this past weekend in Woodstock Valley (pictured above), Connecticut.
+This is a common bottle as I have two of the smaller example bottles (see further below).
 I just have not seen this larger size.
-This prompted a search for a little more information on the brand and bottle.
+This prompted a search for a little more information on the brand and bottle that spanned some 40-plus years.

 Advertisement from The Round Table – A Saturday Review of Politics, Finance, Literature & Society – 1867